when life gives you lemons,

 Generally, if you have a lemon you are entitled to either a repurchase (also called a buyback) or a replacement.
 Another settlement option is a cash and keep where you are paid some money but keep the loan/lease on the vehicle.
 In this car market, cash and keep settlements are something to consider.
 By using your car’s equity plus the settlement from the manufacturer, you may be able to maximize the money in your pocket!

-Luckily the Song Beverly Consumer Warranty Act (aka the lemon law) is consumer protection based which means the manufacturer pays for your attorney’s fees and costs if you have a valid lemon law claim.
+Luckily the Song Beverly Consumer Warranty Act (aka the lemon law) is consumer protection based which means THE MANUFACTURER PAYS YOUR ATTORNEY’S FEES AND COSTS if you have a valid lemon law claim.
 You pay nothing out of pocket for attorney’s fees and costs.
 Our goal is to make you whole again, not take your money.

 There’s no one size fits all magic number to answer this question, but the law does provide some basic guidelines within the first 18 months or 18,000 miles after purchase of a new car or truck: